About the Emergency

 (Source: Oxfam, World Food Programme and United Nations)

-Islamic Relief’s offices in the region are assisting people through a variety of projects, and Islamic Relief USA has supported food security projects to help individuals in Mali and Niger affected by drought.
+Islamic Relief’s offices in the region assisted people through a variety of projects, and Islamic Relief USA supported food security projects to help individuals in Mali and Niger affected by drought.
 Islamic Relief has been working in Mali since 1997 and Niger since 2005.
 Teams have helped communities in the region through past droughts, and have implemented many long-term projects such as well construction and farmland irrigation.
+Check out our dedicated Mali page and dedicated Niger page to learn more about specific efforts in each of those countries.